thomas-lehericy/Hanabi-discard/README.md

 ??
 Allow other fix moves ??
 ??
 It is not a good idea to allow "stomping" on a clue to be a fix clue, since it could be interpreted as a finesse. ??

+d- Player should trust their partners and NOT rush to give a fix clue - instead, they should consider whether they missed a previous play hint targetted at themselves.
+Only when there is no other reasonable possibility, and they are certain that a mistake is indeed about to be committed, should they "fix" the clue.